SAFEHR-data/Garden-Path/docs/flowehr_tre_ws_userguide.md

 ![](assets/amls-url.png)

-An alternative to copy and pasting this URL, is simple to note down workspace id.
-Then from within your
-workspace VM, navigate to 'https://ml.azure.com' and logon.
-You will be asked to select the workspace that you wish to connect to.

-First sign-in using the same credentials that you use to access the TRE.
-Then navigate to Workspace and select the workspace corresponding to your TRE Workspace ID (the resource group for the workspace contains the workspace id as its last four characters):
+An alternative to copy and pasting this URL, involves using your Workspace ID (which you can find in the via Workspace > Overview > Details).
+Having logged-on to your workspace VM, navigate to 'https://ml.azure.com' and sign-in using the same credentials that you use to access the TRE.
+Then navigate to 'Workspaces' and select the workspace corresponding to your TRE Workspace ID (the resource group for the workspace contains the workspace id as its last four characters):